Close

 • Remote Workers: Digital Nomad Residence Permit for qualifying professionals

 Malta's progressive immigration policy balances accessibility with security.
-As a full EU member since 2004 and Schengen Area participant since 2007, Malta offers this English-speaking nation as a gateway to European opportunities.
-Starting late 2026, visa-exempt travelers will need ETIAS travel authorization for short stays, while the Entry/Exit System records biometric data at borders to modernize travel management across the Schengen zone.
+As a full EU member since 2004 and Schengen Area participant since 2007, Malta offers this English-speaking island nation as a gateway to European opportunities.
+The EU Entry/Exit System (EES) became fully operational at Schengen borders in April 2026.
+ETIAS travel authorisation for visa-exempt visitors is targeted for late 2026; no confirmed launch date had been announced as of mid-2026 and a delay into 2027 is possible.

 02